numtide/treefmt/docs/site/reference/formatter-spec.md

 ### 3. Idempotent

-The formatter _SHOULD_ be indempotent.
+The formatter _SHOULD_ be idempotent.
 Meaning that it produces stable outputs.

 ### 4. Reliable